Green-404/Notes-of-MIT-Algorithm/lecture13.md

 **Provide an upper bound**: Must have Σc_i <= Σamortized c_i from 1 to n for every n

 ### Potential analysis

+`Use a qualified potential function P(P0=0, Pi>=0 always) and then figure out every kind of operation under every condition, what is the amortized cost of it. amortized cost = cost + ΔP.`

 Bank account viewed as potential energy of dynamic set

 Framework: